thewayfairer/Java-Lab-010/README.md

 ## Part 2 - Create 3 Classes that **Implement** Display.java

 ![Program Design](images/uml_model.png)

+* UML is Unified Modeling Language and UML diagrams should directly translate into Java Class structures.

 * Using the UML model and the following descriptions, make 3 different display classes.
     * Create a class **CurrentConditions.java** that **implements** Display.